AlexStefan/tracklive.app/README.md

 # How it works?
 The service consist of two types of users:
-	Broadcasters - the ones that share their location Trackers - the ones tracking someone or something on map
+- Broadcasters - the ones that share their location, and
+- Trackers - the ones tracking someone or something on map

 # Domain
 https://tracklive.app